 Why Become a Member?

 Our meetings are run in the style of a retreat and rarely exceed 150 attendees.
 We also make a point at our meeting of not having trade shows or poster sessions, and the focus is on high level research at the cutting edge.
 As such, and regardless of Full or Associate Membership, as a member of this Society you will be able to discuss the field at the highest level, and in the break periods and evening sessions both make and maintain connections to leading researchers in the field of Perinatal Research.

-For Associate members in particular there is the added benefit that PRS Full members are actively engaged in NIH or international equivalent grant funded research and often sit on the associated grant agency review panels.
-This combined with the career development opportunities are available for Young Investigators and Early Career individuals through the NIH/Abbott Nutrition Grant Writing Workshop make PRS an ideal environment to develop the research and administrative skills and understanding necessary for career success.
+For Associate members in particular there is the added benefit that PRS Full Members are actively engaged in NIH or international equivalent grant funded research and often sit on the associated grant agency review panels.
+This, combined with the career development opportunities that are available for Young Investigators and Early Career individuals through the NIH/Mead Johnson Grant Writing Workshop, makes PRS an ideal environment to develop the research and administrative skills and understanding necessary for career success.